amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 ## Introduction

 In October of 2015, an employee of the daily fantasy gambling site DraftKings leveraged his site's user data to win $350,000 on a rival daily fantasy site, FanDuel, resulting in a huge scandal and allegations of insider trading.
-In a zero-sum game, knowledge of opponents' positions (the field's picks) ahead of market represents a serious advantage (or serious abuse if this information is leveraged by the same people setting the market).
+In a zero-sum game, knowledge of opponents' positions (the field's picks) ahead of market represents a serious advantage (or serious abuse if this information is applied by the same people setting the market).
 The expected value of a pick I, V(pick_I), is a product of the probability P of pick I's success and its associated payout A:
 	V(pick_I) = \sum_J P(S_JI)*A(S_J;w_I).

 P depends on the probability of pick I's score J, S_JI, and is independent of gamblers' perceptions, and payout A depends on pick I's score and gamblers' collective valuation of I, where w_I represents the market share (also termed "weight" or "ownership") in pick_I. {w} is the quantity of interest here, and models projecting field ownerships ahead of the market are the goal of this project.